thebiryanimonsterr/hackerrank_solution_bash/README.md

 ## hackerrank_solution_bash

-This is the solution of how the bash practice on Haceker Rank Here is my profile
+This is the solution of bash problems on Hacker Rank Here is my profile
 '''
 https://www.hackerrank.com/thebiryanimonst1?hr_r=1